ntoll/ntoll.github.io/article/vienna/index.md

 London, go [see the famous couch](https://www.freud.org.uk/).
 Sadly, it means that his Vienna home, where we visited, is mostly empty of his possessions.
-You get to see his doctor's bag, some things in the patient's waiting room, and the mirror in his office (in which I sneakily took a selfie in the mirror - I was reflecting upon myself in Freud's study), but the rooms are mostly bare and contain cases displaying objects and commentary that tell the story of Freud's life and work.
+You get to see his doctor's bag, some things in the patient's waiting room, and the mirror in his office (in which I sneakily took a selfie - I was reflecting upon myself in Freud's study), but the rooms are mostly bare and contain cases displaying inconsequent objects and commentary that tells the story of Freud's life and work.

 Sometimes a place feels significant, and Freud's treatment room where the practice of psychoanalysis was honed is a good example.
 I can't over-state the